Training and Career Development

 POSTPONED: Johns Hopkins Summer Institute on Health Equity Research

-Due to circumstances beyond our control, we have made the decision to postpone until fall the Johns Hopkins Summer Institute for Health Equity Research -- a new, 2-day summer learning institute that the Center has worked to develop over the past six years.
+Due to circumstances beyond our control, we have made the decision to postpone until fall the Johns Hopkins Summer Institute for Health Equity Research -- a new, 2-day learning institute that the Center has worked to develop over the past six years.
 We are working with the Institute’s faculty to identify dates that work best for everyone in fall 2016.
 The course will feature medical professionals and public health researchers with substantial experience in health equity research.
 Course participants will have the opportunity to network with our faculty and other health equity researchers.
 The course primarily aims to highlight best practices in health equity research methods and key lessons from our experiences.

 ♦ ♦ ♦ ♦ ♦ ♦